ethz-asl/grid_map_geo/README.md

 ## Assuimg you are in the correct project directory
 docker run -it --net=host --ipc=host --privileged --env="DISPLAY"  --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --volume="${XAUTHORITY}:/root/.Xauthority"  --entrypoint /bin/bash gmg
 ```
-To use shortcut, you may use following commad;
+To use a shortcut, you may use following command:

 ```bash
 make docker_run